top of page

 • Melmar's current owners were married in Christ Church in 1993

-13 mi Pat’s King of Steaks creator of the Philadelphia Cheesesteak
+13 mi Pat’s King of Steaks - home of the world's first Cheesesteak, founded in 1930

 • In 1681 William Penn was granted a land charter by King Charles II for ~45,000 square miles of land which at the time was the largest colony in the New World